 Milan's 4-2 win was also notable for a backlash from some Milan fans in relation to Sunday's reports in the Italian press that Rossoneri owner Silvio Berlusconi is considering sacking coach Massmiliano Allegri and replacing him with former midfielder Clarence Seedorf.

-"The president can say and do what he wants," Balotelli said of the rumors.
+"The president can say and do what he wants," Balotelli said of the rumours.
 "But we hope that Allegri will stay."

-Balotelli also took time out, though, to commiserate with former Inter teammate Javier Zanettii, who suffered a ruptured Achilles tendon on Sunday, thus putting his career in doubt.
+Balotelli also took time out, though, to commiserate with former Inter team-mate Javier Zanettii, who suffered a suspect Achilles tendon injury on Sunday, thus putting his career in doubt.

 "I want to wish Javier Zanetti a speedy recovery, because he's a great champion but first and foremost a great man."

 Going back to the victory over Catania, Balotelli was quick to pay tribute to team-mate Giampaolo Pazzini, who came off the bench with Milan a goal down and netted twice in three minutes to turn the game on its head.

 "We made life complicated for ourselves in the second half," the striker mused.

 "We conceded two stupid goals but we reacted like a great team and Pazzini scored two important goals, so I congratulate him for that."